-Wombat events – hanami, trips to the races, sweepstakes – occur throughout the year.
-Our biggest night on the social calendar is the mid-season quiz night with cash prizes, Wyndham Estate wine, and many other goodies on offer.
+Wombat events–hanami, trips to the races, sweepstakes–occur throughout the year.
+Our biggest night on the social calendar is the mid-season quiz night with cash prizes, prizes from sponsors, and many other goodies on offer.
 It’s a fun night out and all are welcome.
-On the same night we draw our annual raffle with dozens of bottles of Wyndham Estate wines to be won.
+On the same night we draw our annual raffle with dozens of sponsor prizes to be won.
 Don’t miss out!

 Rising Sun.
 Mount Fuji.
 A Wombat on one knee, flashing a square drive past the covers.
 It could only be the Tokyo Wombats Cricket Club.

 Created by Barry Francis, this eye-catching logo is without doubt the best wombat logo you will see.
 The design process began in 2003 when the club asked Barry if he could do us a few sketches.
 Happy to oblige the club he planned to join in 2004, the young Englishman had just one question: “What’s a wombat look like?”